Media Advisory: Consultations on Canadian Content in a Digital World

-HALIFAX, NOVA SCOTIA -- (Marketwired) -- 10/07/16 -- The Honourable Melanie Joly, Minister of Canadian Heritage, will host an event in Halifax on Tuesday with representatives from a variety of cultural sectors as part of the consultations on Canadian content in a digital world.
+TORONTO, ONTARIO -- (Marketwired) -- 10/11/16 -- The Honourable Melanie Joly, Minister of Canadian Heritage, will host an event in Toronto on Wednesday with representatives from a variety of cultural sectors as part of the consultations on Canadian Content in a Digital World.

 Please note that all details are subject to change.
 All times are local.